Home

 Companion Planting

-• Negative affect: tomato, turnip
+• Negative effect: tomato, turnip

 Watering - This vegetable suffers most from heat and drought.
 They require regular watering.